Lut99/just-act/README.md

 ## License
-This project is licensed under TODO.
+This project is licensed under the Apache 2.0 license.
 See [LICENSE](./LICENSE) for more details.

 ## References